rashkov/rashkov.github.io/_posts/2018-07-01-why-linux-is-amazing.markdown

 But I say to you, this is a most beautiful way to meld with your operating system.
 Linux can be a wonderfully sparse toolset, and a blank canvas on which to develop your aesthetics.

-If this piqued your interest and you'd like to discuss it further, please get at me via twitter @mrashkovsky or email (same handle, @gmail.com).

 Linux terminal log, for the curious: